-The levels measured for individual emissions are used to calculate Total Exposure Quotients in order assess the cumulative effect of emissions from multiple transmitters.
-For further details of the quotients, please see the explanatory notes which follow the tables of measurement results.
+The levels measured for individual emissions are used to calculate Total Exposure Quotients to assess the cumulative effect of individual emissions from multiple transmitters.
+Further details of these quotients are in the explanatory notes which follow the table of measurement results.

-The calculated values of the quotients must be ≤ 1 in order for the aggregate of NIR emissions to satisfy the criteria of the ICNIRP Guidelines.
+The calculated values of the Total Exposure Quotients must be \leq 1 in order for the aggregate of multiple measurements to satisfy the criteria of the ICNIRP Public Exposure Limit.